 You already know what a transportation mode is, right?
 So, carriers don't charge solely based on the transportation mode and the number of units they transport.
 For example, in sea freights, carriers apply a surcharge to cargo that goes through the Panama Canal.
 And for that surcharge, the carrier defines a code that goes in the carrier invoice—the freight charge code.

 This is another obvious field!
-It's the amount that the carrier charges the shipper for the freight.
+It's the amount that the carrier charges the shipper for the freight shipment.

 Now let's look at some other fields—some common on carrier invoices, others less so.

 You can search for carrier invoice templates online.
 Editable templates are better.
-Here's an example of a website where you can find editable carrier invoices on FreshBooks.com.
-InvoicingTemplate.com, Intuit Quickbooks as well as PDFfiller and InvoiceTemplates.com.
+Here's an example of a website where you can find editable carrier invoices: FreshBooks.com.
+InvoicingTemplate.com also offers one, as do PDFfiller and InvoiceTemplates.com.

 Then, you may combine information from different templates you find to build your own.
 Or you may complete a template you find appropriate to build your own from.
 Beware of the legal requirements for carrier invoices in your country.